 But the only con we noticed, in this case, was the price.
 For a single piece, they are a bit expensive, but it’s kind of expected given the quality.

-- The high-quality material is used in construction, so they’re durable.
+- High-quality material is used in construction, so they’re durable.

 - Designed as original part replacements, so fitting is excellent.